networknt/light-doc/content/en/tutorial/springboot/servlet/_index.md

 		</dependency>
 ```

-As the dependency refer to the version of the light-4j, we need to define it in the properties section in the pom.xml
+As the dependency refers to the version of the light-4j, we need to define it in the properties section in the pom.xml

 ```
 	<properties>